Independence Day (Observed) 2020 Parking Rules in SF | How Not to Get a Ticket

 - Metered Green Zone: Enforced (short term parking – usually 10 mins Monday-Saturday 10 am to 6 pm)

 - Metered Yellow Curbs: Commercial loading & unloading parking zones are enforced, but there’s no tow-away (you can still get a ticket)

 - Metered White Zone: Passenger loading zones are enforced (5 minute limit), but only while the business (and some apartment buildings) is open.
 If the business that paid for the zone(usually the one right in front of the white zone) is closed, it’s free parking.
 (Beware: some businesses are 24 hours even though they may look closed.
 Our parking enforcement source recommends you find a security guard for the building and ask.)

 - 7 Day a Week + Nighttime Street Sweeping: Everyday street sweeping such as along Market Street is still enforced, even on holidays.

 Tags: Free, Parking

-Categories: **Annual Event**, *Top Pick*, 4th of July, San Francisco
+Categories: **Annual Event**, *Top Pick*, 4th of July, In Person, San Francisco